© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 Romano-British site N of Pound Wood, Thundersley is a scheduled monument protected by Historic England under reference 1002147.
 View the official record →

-The Romano-British site north of Pound Wood, Thundersley, is a scheduled ancient monument in Essex that dates to the Roman period of Britain.
+A Romano-British site north of Pound Wood, Thundersley is a settlement of the Roman period located in Essex.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1002147.

 Romano-British site N of Pound Wood, Thundersley is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1002147.